axibase/atsd-use-cases/research/analysis/bitcoin-after-ghash/README.md

 # Bitcoin After the GHash.IO Era

-> _Visualizations made using ATSD, author
+> <i>Visualizations made in <b>ChartLab</b>, author
-has no position in Bitcoin_
+has no position in Bitcoin.</i>

 ## Introduction

-Since its introduction by the enigmatic figure known only as Satoshi Nakamoto, Bitcoin has transformed from a fringe investment security used by speculators and dark web consumers to the premier cryptocurrency with market capitalization of more than [$70 billion USD](https://coinmarketcap.com/) and an average of more than 200,000 transactions a day since 2016.
+Since its introduction by the enigmatic figure known only as Satoshi Nakamoto, Bitcoin has transformed from a fringe investment security used by speculators and dark web consumers to the premier cryptocurrency with a market capitalization of more than [$70 billion USD](https://coinmarketcap.com/) and an average of more than 200,000 transactions a day since 2016.
-Bitcoin is created through a process called mining, special machines can be built specifically for the task and they quickly appeared after the debut of Bitcoin.
+Bitcoin is created through a process called mining, special machines are built specifically for the task, and they quickly appeared after the debut of Bitcoin.
 Collective mining operations called pools followed shortly after as well, advantageous because the large-scale nature of certain operations gave rise to better results.